Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Introduction

 In this work, we present a novel technique to evaluate preventive strategies using a multi-armed bandit framework in combination with anytime $m$-top exploration algorithms.
 By formulating the decision problem as an $m$-top exploration bandit problem, a learning agent can select the $m$ policies for which it expects the highest utility, enabling experts to inspect this small set of alternatives.
 The anytime component provides the policy advisors with flexibility regarding the time at which a decision is made.
-This is especially important when computationally intensive models are used, for which sample efficiency is essential.
-For such models it is difficult to make a trade-off between the available budget and desired confidence.
-We focus on a Bayesian learning approach, in order to quantify the uncertainty of the decision making.
+This is especially important when computationally intensive models are used as for such models it is difficult to make a trade-off between the available budget and desired confidence.
+We focus on a Bayesian learning approach, to quantify the uncertainty of the decision making.

-As running an individual-based model is computationally intensive (i.e., minutes to hours, depending on the complexity of the model), minimizing the number of required model evaluations reduces the total time required to evaluate a given set of preventive strategies.
-This renders the use of individual-based models attainable in studies that would otherwise not be computationally feasible.
-Additionally, reducing the number of model evaluations will free up computational resources in studies that already use individual-based models, capacitating researchers to explore a larger set of model scenarios.
-This is important, as considering a wider range of scenarios increases the confidence about the overall utility of preventive strategies \cite{wu2006reducing}.

-Using this novel framework, we investigate a vaccine allocation problem.
-We consider the Belgian COVID-19 epidemic \citep{Abrams2021}, where we investigate how a weekly supply of vaccines is best allocated to the different age groups that make up the population, in a fine-grained individual-based model \cite{Willem2021}.
+Using this innovative framework, we study a vaccine allocation problem, where we investigate how the weekly supply of COVID-19 vaccines in Belgium could have been optimally allocated to the different age groups in the population.
+As vaccines are administered gradually, certain contact reductions remained in place during the vaccination campaign to curb the disease burden.
+Whether the design of social contact restrictions affects the optimal vaccine allocation, is part of our experimental exploration.
+Moreover, we investigate the impact of the vaccine uptake proportion (i.e., the proportion of individuals that will comply with the strategy and take the vaccine) on the design of vaccine allocation strategies \cite{Pertwee2022}.
+In this regard, we study the impact of household clustering of unvaccinated individuals \cite{Kuylen2020}.
+To support detailed contact reduction schemes and investigate vaccine uptake at the household level, the use of a fine-grained individual-based model is warranted \cite{Kuylen2020,Libin2021b,Chan2024}.